leo-vazquez/leo-vazquez/README.md

 - 👋 Hi, I’m @leo-vazquez
 - 👀 I’m interested now about dev, and develop a new skills in this area
-- 🌱 I’m currently learning how to learn more about big data and website develpment
+- 🌱 I’m currently learning how to learn more about big data and website development
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me?
 Just message me at leonardo_vazquez@hotmail.com